 5 x Parama Weera Vibhushanaya (PWV), 51 x Weera Wickrama Vibhushanaya (WWV), 1212 x Rana Wickrama Padakkama (RWP), and 2417 x Rana Sura Padakkama (RSP) gallantry awards.

-Colonel M P K L Amarasinghe WWV RWP RSP
+Brigadier M P K L Amarasinghe WWV RWP RSP

 Brigade Commander -SF

 |5||O/50980||Lt Col||D R Wijesiri RWP RSP USA CGSC||2000.01.06||2000.09.09|

 |6||O/60050||Lt Col||N U M M W Senanayake RWP RSP USA CGSC||2000.09.09||2004.02.20|

 |7||O/60075||Lt Col||P P De Silva WWV RWP RSP psc||2004.02.20||2005.08.19|

 |8||O/60075||Col||P P De Silva WWV RWP RSP psc||2005.0819||2007.05.14|

 |9||O/60401||Lt Col||N A Dharmarathne RWP RSP psc||2007.05.14||2007.08.12|